-• list<KeySlice> get_range_slices(keyspace, column_parent, predicate, range, consistency_level)
+• list<KeySlice> get_range_slices(column_parent, predicate, range, consistency_level)

 Replaces get_range_slice.
 Returns a list of slices for the keys within the specified KeyRange.
 Unlike get_key_range, this applies the given predicate to all keys in the range, not just those with undeleted matching data.
-This method is only allowed when using an order-preserving partitioner.
+Note that when using RandomPartitioner, keys are stored in the order of their MD5 hash, making it impossible to get a meaningful range of keys between two endpoints.